Tong-ST/pip-boy-sway/README.md

             - Copy `buckle_up.sh` script from my Git Drop into ~/scripts/
             - `nano buckle_up.sh` Might need to adjust path of your bucklespring Git where your clone to
             - That's it try logout and login back to see keyboard sound effect
+    - Alternatively, Use keyboard sim like `mechvibess I think it better in general but i couldn't find way to use system-wide yet, It only work on VScode, and some app for me I think it's maybe wayland thing

 - My Default Key-Binding
     - ``` WIN+SHIFT+E ``` = logout